Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Related Work

 Although visual and sparse-distance SLAM mapping is a well-known topic in the robotics community, the computational load and the related processing latency are still a concern in the UAV field~\cite{loquercio2021learning}.
-Moreover, the current research trend pushes for collaborative mapping among a group of agents \cite{jinqiang2021self}, often composed of a heterogeneous set of flying platforms and sensing elements \cite{zhou2023racer}.
+Moreover, the current research trend pushes for collaborative mapping among a group of agents~\cite{jinqiang2021self}, also referred to as IoRT~\cite{khan2023digital}, often composed of a heterogeneous set of flying robots and sensing elements~\cite{zhou2023racer}.
 As shown by Table~\ref{tab:related}, only a few works in the literature propose a distributed mapping solution based on a UAV swarm that is successfully implemented in a real experiment~\cite{huang2022edge}, in particular without relying on any external infrastructure~\cite{chang2022lamp,zhou2023racer}.
 In the nano-UAV field, lightweight methodologies and field tests demonstrating mapping capabilities are scarce~\cite{duisterhof2021tiny,zhou2022efficient}.
+A recent publication implementing onboard SLAM with nano-UAVs is titled NanoSLAM~\cite{niculescu2023nanoslam}, which reaches \qty{10}{\cm} mapping accuracy.
+However, despite the relevant results regarding system integration and latency, NanoSLAM supports only one agent and necessitates a supplementary co-processor, which increases the total weight at take-off to \qty{44}{\gram} as shown in \Cref{tab:related}, thus decreasing the flight time concerning the solution proposed in this paper.
+Moreover, \cite{niculescu2023nanoslam} shows how the mapping coverage is directly proportional to the nano-UAV battery lifetime, flying at relatively low speed (below \qty{2}{m/s}).
+Therefore, since the flight time is bounded by the technology limitation of the battery capacity and the frame weight, the alternative to increase the mapping coverage is to parallelize the task over a swarm of nano-UAVs.
 To the best of our knowledge, no works investigating a mapping system based on a swarm of nano-UAVs are present in the literature.
-Thus, this paper proposes the first study, implementation, and field results enabling fully on-board and distributed mapping for the nano-UAV ecosystem.
+Thus, this paper proposes the first study, implementation, and field results enabling fully onboard and distributed mapping for the nano-UAV ecosystem.
 We demonstrate the possibility of supporting up to 20 agents relying only on a \qty{34.8}{\gram} hardware platform for sensing, processing, and communication.
-The achieved accuracy is aligned with the SoA for MAVs and standard sized UAVs, with an average error on the order of \qty{12}{\cm}.
-The proposed system, including the lightweight perception framework implemented in this paper, paves the way for enhancing the autonomous capabilities of nano-UAVs by improving optimal path planning and multi-agent collaboration.
+The achieved accuracy is aligned with the SoA for MAVs and standard-size UAVs, with an average error on the order of \qty{12}{\cm}.
+The proposed system, including the lightweight perception framework implemented in this paper, paves the way for enhancing the autonomous capabilities of nano-UAVs by improving optimal path planning and IoRT multi-agent collaboration.